ADAM

 If the ID number does match an existing family in ADAM, the screen will only offer them the ability to choose the number of children.
 ADAM already has all of their information on file.

 ADAM follows this with an email to confirm the email address.
-A link should be clicked on in the email to request that they set a password to confirm their information:
+The email contains a link which they click on to continue with their application:

 The contents of this email are customisable.